tjheslin1/Patterdale/docs/configuration.md

 `httpPort` is the port the application will run on.

 `cacheDuration` is the lifetime, in seconds, of the cache of SQL probe results.
-After which the next call to /metrics will trigger a full scrape of all database probes and store in the cache again.
-This is to prevent overloading the databases with requests.
+In the background the queries will run periodically according to the `cacheDuration`.
+Requests to the _/metrics_ endpoint will return the current cache, his is to prevent overloading the databases with requests.

 `probeConnectionWaitInSeconds` is the time, in seconds, to wait during a probe scrape for the initial database connection pools to be initialised.
 If this times out, no metrics for that probe are returned.